Kremlin critic Navalny convicted of extremism and sentenced to 19 years in prison

 The 47-year-old Navalny is President Vladimir Putin's fiercest foe and has exposed official corruption and organized major anti-Kremlin protests.
 He was arrested in January 2021 upon returning to Moscow after recuperating in Germany from nerve agent poisoning that he blamed on the Kremlin.

-The new charges relate to the activities of Navalny’s anti-corruption foundation and statements by his top associates.
-His allies said the charges retroactively criminalize all of the foundation’s activities since its creation in 2011.
+Navalny’s allies said the extremism charges retroactively criminalized all of the anti-corruption foundation’s activities since its creation in 2011.
 In 2021, Russian authorities outlawed the foundation and the vast network of Navalny’s offices in Russian regions as extremist organizations, exposing anyone involved to possible prosecution.

-One of Navalny's associates, Daniel Kholodny, is standing trial alongside him after being relocated from a different prison.
-The prosecution has asked to sentence Kholodny to 10 years in prison.
+One of Navalny's associates, Daniel Kholodny, stood trial alongside him after being relocated from a different prison.
+It wasn’t immediately clear what sentence was handed to Kholodny.

-On the eve of the verdict hearing, Navalny released a statement on social media, presumably through his team, in which he said he expected his latest sentence to be “huge … a Stalinist term,” referring to the Soviet dictator Joseph Stalin.
+On the eve of the verdict hearing, Navalny released a statement on social media, presumably through his team, in which he said he expected his latest sentence to be “huge … a Stalinist term.”
+Under the Soviet dictator Joseph Stalin, millions of people were branded “enemies of the state,” jailed and sometimes executed in what became known as the “Great Terror.”

 The politician is currently serving his sentence in a maximum-security prison — Penal Colony No. 6 in the town of Melekhovo, about 230 kilometers (more than 140 miles) east of Moscow.

-He has spent months in a tiny one-person cell, also called a “punishment cell,” for purported disciplinary violations, such as an alleged failure to properly button his prison clothes, appropriately introduce himself to a guard or to wash his face at a specified time.
+He has spent months in a tiny one-person cell, also called a “punishment cell,” for purported disciplinary violations, such as an alleged failure to button his prison clothes properly, introduce himself appropriately to a guard or to wash his face at a specified time.

-About 40 supporters from different Russian cities gathered outside the colony in Melekhovo on Friday, one of them told The Associated Press in the messaging app Telegram.
-Yelena, who spoke on condition that her last name is withheld for safety reasons, said the supporters weren't allowed into the colony, but decided to stay outside until the verdict as announced: “People think it's important to be nearby at least like that, for moral support.
+About 40 supporters from different Russian cities gathered outside the colony, one of them told The Associated Press in the messaging app Telegram.
+Yelena, who spoke on condition that her last name was withheld for safety reasons, said the supporters weren't allowed into the colony, but decided to stay outside until the verdict as announced: “People think it's important to be nearby at least like that, for moral support.
 We will be waiting."

-The prosecution has asked the court, if it convicts Navalny, to order the politician to serve any new prison term in a “special regime” penal colony, a term that refers to the Russian prisons with the highest level of security and the harshest inmate restrictions.
+Navalny was ordered to serve the new prison term in a “special regime” penal colony, a term that refers to the Russian prisons with the highest level of security and the harshest inmate restrictions.
+It wasn't immediately clear when he would be transferred to such a colony from the Melekhovo prison.

+By law, Navalny has 10 days to appeal the verdict, and if he does, it will not take effect until the appeal is adjudicated.

 Russian law stipulates that only men given life sentences or “especially dangerous recidivists" are sent to those types of prisons.